yassinebenaid/bunster/docs/features/redirections.md

 # Redirections
-When you run a command. there are 3 file descriptors open by default. `0` which referes to the standard input of that command. `1` refers to standard output.
+When you run a command.
+There are 3 file descriptors open by default. `0` which refers to the standard input of that command. `1` refers to standard output.
 And  `2` refers to standard error.

-Before the command runs. you can use a special notation to redirect those file descriptors, duplicate them, close them, or make them refer to other files.
+You can use a special notation to redirect those file descriptors to other files, duplicate them or close them.

-## Input Redirection
+## Input redirection
 The general format is as follows:

 ```sh